-Comments on the Pre-App BAR is addressed in the comments and response report (C&RR).
-Please refer to Appendix F1 for the C&RR as well as original comments received,
+Comments on the Pre-App, Post-App and Revised Post App BAR is addressed in the comments and response report (C&RR).
+Please refer to Appendix F1 for the updated C&RR as well as original comments received,

 4. Provide a summary of any conditional aspects identified / highlighted by any Organs of State, which have jurisdiction in respect of any aspect of the relevant activity.